NeexNotes/think_python/GLOSSARY.md

 mapping type

 A mapping type is a data type comprised of a collection of keys and associated values.
 Python’s only built-in mapping type is the dictionary.
 Dictionaries implement the [associative array](http://en.wikipedia.org/wiki/Associative_array) abstract data type.

+* * *
+*
+# 10. Glossary

+attribute

+One of the named data items that makes up an instance.

+class

+A user-defined compound type.
+A class can also be thought of as a template for the objects that are instances of it.

+constructor

+Every class has a “factory”, called by the same name as the class, for making new instances.
+If the class has an

+_initializer method_

+, this method is used to get the attributes \(i.e. the state\) of the new object properly set up.

+initializer method

+A special method in Python \(called

+`__init__`

+\) that is invoked automatically to set a newly-created object’s attributes to their initial \(factory-default\) state.

+instance

+An object whose type is of some class.
+Instance and object are used interchangeably.

+instantiate

+To create an instance of a class, and to run its initializer.

+method

+A function that is defined inside a class definition and is invoked on instances of that class.

+object

+A compound data type that is often used to model a thing or concept in the real world.
+It bundles together the data and the operations that are relevant for that kind of data.
+Instance and object are used interchangeably.

+object-oriented programming

+A powerful style of programming in which data and the operations that manipulate it are organized into classes and methods.

+object-oriented language

+A language that provides features, such as user-defined classes and inheritance, that facilitate object-oriented programming.